 Launch your own test meeting on the interview platform 15 minutes before it starts.
 Use this time to run system checks on your computer, webcam and audio.

-Before you hide your image from the screen to avoid distraction, improve eye contact with your interviewer by raising the height of your laptop or sitting on additional pillows if you’re at a desktop so the webcam is at a similar height as your eyes.
-If you are using a Zoom platform, move your video conferencing window directly below your webcam, so you don’t appear to be looking off to the side during the interview, Elmore said.
+Improve eye contact with your interviewer by raising the height of your laptop or sitting on additional pillows if you’re at a desktop so the webcam is at a similar height as your eyes.
+If you are using Zoom, move your video conferencing window directly below your webcam, so you don’t appear to be looking off to the side during the interview, Elmore said.

 Inform the interviewer ahead of time you may be jotting down notes and also referring to notes during the interview, so they will understand when you break eye contact to look down.